Gertjan423/index_test_course/chapter4.md

 *** =sct

---- type:VideoExercise lang: xp: skills: key:31f8288db7
+--- type:VideoExercise lang:r xp: skills: key:c4343eae36
 ## Joining multiple tables
 Joins are always defined as a relationship between two data sets.
 To join more than two data sets together, join them iteratively with the `purrr::Reduce()` function

 *** =video_link

---- type:MultipleChoiceExercise lang: xp: skills: key:4064a1d951
+--- type:MultipleChoiceExercise lang:r xp: skills: key:5e38518d28
 ## purrr
 purrr is a package that does what?

 *** =instructions